josjaf/aws_public_artifacts/README.md

 3. Returns results and appends a CSV file with the following values:  AccountId,	CIDR Block,	VpcId,	Region located.

 This application uses threading to speed up the process of querying the regions of each account.
 Users will notice a momentary spike in local machine resources as the threads and sessions are created and the APIs invoked.

+License

+This library is licensed under the Apache 2.0 License.